 Why lag structure differs across policy channels

 Lag structure depends on how policy reaches the economy.
 Monetary policy tends to work first through rates, credit conditions, asset valuations, and balance-sheet sensitivity.
-That is why the monetary transmission mechanism usually becomes visible in markets before it becomes fully visible in demand, production, or labor data.
-Financial conditions can tighten quickly, while business and household responses emerge with more inertia.
+That is why the monetary transmission mechanism often becomes visible in markets before it becomes fully visible in demand, production, or labor data.
+Financial conditions can tighten quickly, while business and household responses usually emerge with more inertia.

 Common market misreadings created by policy lags